 Increasing rates of plant decomposition using C. phytofermentans (Cphy) and microbial consortia

 Clostridium phytofermentans (Cphy) was discovered in anaerobic forest soil from the Quabbin Reserve by Dr. Susan Leschine and Tom Warnick.
 Cphy can directly convert a broad range of biomass sources directly to ethanol without expensive thermochemical pretreatment.
-Our primary long-term goal is to contribute to the production of biofuels derived from ecologically and economically sustainable plant feedstocks.
 Using genome-based technologies we are able to measure changes in the DNA sequences and gene expression levels of all of these parts as they change in response to environmental cues.
 These data are then integrated in genetic and physiological models to improve biofuel production and tested using molecular genetic and biochemical approaches.
 The questions we are asking include: How can we increase the rate of fiber breakdown?
-What is the structure and function of polyhedral microcompartments?
-This project involves collaboration with Prof. Susan Leschine (UMass).
+How are carbohydrate uptake mechanisms regulated?
+This project involves collaboration with Prof. Susan Leschine (UMass - Vet & Animal Sciences) and Prof. Lynmarie Thompson (UMass - Chemistry).